 Delaware law allows for dissenters' rights only in connection with certain mergers or consolidations.
-No such appraisal rights exist, however, for corporations whose shares are listed on a national securities exchange or held of record by more than 2,000 stockholders unless the certificate of incorporation provides otherwise (BioSante Delaware's certificate of incorporation does not provide otherwise) or the shareholders are to receive in the merger or consolidation anything other than (a) shares of stock of the corporation surviving or resulting from such merger or consolidation, (b) shares of stock of any other corporation which at the effective date of the merger or consolidation will be either listed on a national securities exchange or held of record by more than 2,000 shareholders, (c) cash in lieu of fractional shares of the corporation described in the foregoing clauses (a) and (b), or (d) any combination of (a), (b) or (c).
+No such appraisal rights exist, however, for corporations whose shares are listed on a national securities exchange or held of record by more than 2,000 stockholders unless the certificate of incorporation provides otherwise (BioSante Delaware's certificate of incorporation does not provide otherwise) or the shareholders are to receive in the merger or consolidation anything other than (i) shares of stock of the corporation surviving or resulting from such merger or consolidation, (ii) shares of stock of any other corporation which at the effective date of the merger or consolidation will be either listed on a national securities exchange or held of record by more than 2,000 shareholders, (iii) cash in lieu of fractional shares of the corporation described in the foregoing clauses (i) and (ii), or (iv) any combination of (i), (ii) or (iii).